 - Substantial experience in journalism across platforms (print, broadcast and digital)

-- Proven record of editorial leadership in the field of journalism
+- A proven record of editorial leadership in the field of journalism

-- Track record of working in a collegiate and collaborative environment
+- A track record of working in a collegiate and collaborative environment

 - Capacity to contribute to a technology-enriched and community-engaged educational setting